jsonkuan/hashBubble/README.md

     1. Collect the `API key`, `API secret`, `Access token` and `Access token secret`, and put them into the `twitterminer.config` file, which you find in the repo's toplevel directory.

     1. Follow the 5 minute riak [guide](http://docs.basho.com/riak/latest/quickstart/) and set up a 5 node cluster.
+Important: To allow for searching with secondary indexes the backend of the database must be changed to leveldb.
+Edit dev*/etc/riak.conf and change bitcask to leveldb for each node in the cluster.
+Nodes that are running must be restarted for this change to take effect.

     1. Edit the `twitterminer.config` file to include the host/port of the Riak node that you want to connect to.